orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ---

-- Reference (in)variant, or "most recent - direction on th" to some other direction (say time)
+- Reference (in)variant, or "most recent - direction on the direction" to some other direction (say time)

 - What does a mapping look like?
 	- Taking an example of `is_surjective` for one step in a mapping.
 Where a generalization would be compositions of surjective mappings.